brickbots/PiFinder/docs/BOM.md

 | 4   | M2x2mm spacer           |     | Length is not critical                                                                                                                                                                          |

 ## Power
-The PiFinder takes about .8amp at 5v under full load.
-For battery sizing a good rule of thumb would be one hour of run time per 1000mah of battery capacity.
-You can use any batter pack that will produce at least 1 amp of power and plug this into the USB-C port on the unit.
+The PiFinder takes about .9amp at 5v under full load, and about 60% of this when in power-save/idle mode.
+For battery sizing a good rule of thumb would be 1.25 hour of run time per 1000mah of battery capacity.
+You can use any batter pack that will produce at least 1.5 amp of power and plug this into the USB-C port on the unit.

 If you'd like to have a fully stand-alone unit with integrated rechargeable battery, there are instructing in the build guide for integrating a [PiSugar S plus](https://github.com/PiSugar/PiSugar/wiki/PiSugarS-Plus).
 This is the lower-cost version without RTC, but it has a 5000mah battery which should provide about 5 hours of run time.